Letten Prize Days 2018: How can research solve global challenges?

 13.00-14.40 Session 1: Celebrating groundbreaking research

 Welcome by Asta Busingye Lydersen, master of ceremony.

-Lecture: Brain waste clearance and the importance of sleep by Professor Erlend Nagelhus, University of Oslo
+Lecture: Brain waste clearance and the importance of sleep.
+Professor Erlend Nagelhus, University of Oslo

-This lecture provides an opportunity to become familiar with the continuation of Letten F. Saugstad’s research.
+This lecture is an opportunity to know the continuation of Letten F. Saugstad’s research.

 Panel conversation: Using research to solve global challenges

 Tarunabh Khaitan, winner of the Letten Prize 2018

 Robert Aldridge, short listed for the Letten Prize 2018

 Nassim El Achi, short listed for the Letten Prize 2018